jeremylhour/ml4econometrics/answers/README.md

 2. see section 4.3.

-3. Ideally, we would like to be able to calculate confidence intervals and perform tests on this parameter of interest.
+3. Ideally, we would like to be able to compute confidence intervals and perform tests on this parameter of interest.
 However, the fact that the asymptotic distribution of the Lasso estimator is not known makes constructing these quantities more difficult.

 4. Regularization bias is a bias that arises because the use of machine learning tools in the first step produces estimators that do not converge at a fast enough rate.
 In the case of Lasso, it is a form of omitted variable bias.
 It can exist even in a low-dimensional setting if a non-conventional estimator is used in the first step or if there is a selection step involved.
 (Think of the Leeb and Pötscher model).